paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 I accidentally stumbled upon [Sycamore](https://sycamore.dev/) while searching for UI frameworks for Rust.
 I already knew about [Leptos](https://leptos.dev/) and [Dioxus](https://dioxuslabs.com/), leading names in this front in Rust.
 Needless to mention [Tauri](https://v2.tauri.app/), another titan that sends shockwaves of versatility across the language and community.

+What caught my attention was the simplicity in the reactive constructs, the nice macros for properties and state management.
+We will see some of them in this post.

 If you want a deeper comparison between Sycamore, Leptos, and Dioxus, there's this [great article](https://blog.vedant.dev/leptos-vs-dioxus-vs-sycamore-vs-svelte-part-1-syntax-comparison-c58ed631896c) by
-[Vendant Pandey](https://blog.vedant.dev/].
+[Vendant Pandey](https://blog.vedant.dev/).
 This article concentrates on "giving it a try" and how it feels in general.

 **Disclaimer:** It's important to take into account the fact that I'm not a front-end engineer, despite having coded in React in the past and getting somewhat involved in FE hiring and FE projects.